 each article in currentUser.getArticles()

-// here we output the articles
+// Here we output the articles

-, which allows the right object to be created.
-This happens at the stage where the incoming request is processed, and the exact location depends on the framework used.
+It happens at the stage where the incoming request is processed, and the exact location depends on the framework used.
 The code at this point looks something like this:

 const fetchCurrentUser = (req) => {